Unique Wedding Venues: Don't Limit Yourself to the Ordinary

 You'll be more likely to find places that will allow you to get married there this way, and they will likely let you handle all of the vendors.
 There won't be many (if any) restrictions, and therefore you'll probably get to have your event you're way within your budget.
-I know National parks don't charge for anything but parking, if you're a student at the University they won't charge you anything, and unlikely places like the bookstore or the coffee shop won't charge you anything either because they've never had anyone ask them.
+I know National Parks don't charge for anything but parking.
+If you're a student at the University they won't charge you anything, and unlikely places like the bookstore or the coffee shop won't charge you anything either because they've probably never had anyone ask them.

-Many of the most unusual places to get married will simply be glad to have the business and the free advertising that you have have it exactly like you want.
-Keep in mind, unusual doesn't mean scary, weird or creepy, just not the normal place for a wedding.
+Many of the most unusual places to get married will simply be glad to have the business and the free advertising that you can have it exactly like you want.
+Keep in mind, unusual doesn't mean scary, weird or creepy—it just means that it's not the normal place for a wedding.
 I once coordinated a wedding where I was able to convince a restaurant owner to let us have the ceremony down below the restaurant on a patch of land by the water (on their property), and then have the reception in the restaurant.
 It was completely private and definitely unique!